tillitis/tkey-ssh-agent/README.md

 # Tillitis Key 1 Apps

 This repository contains applications to run on the Tillitis Key 1.

 Current list of apps:
-- The Ed2519 signer app.
-Used as root of trust and SSH access
+- The Ed25519 signerapp.
+Used as root of trust and SSH authentication
 - The random app.
 - The RNG stream app.
 Providing arbitrary high quality random numbers
 - fooapp.
 A minimalistic example application